ibm-cloud-docs/dl/dl-cli-plugin-old.md

 `GATEWAY_ID`
 :   Specify the ID of the gateway.

-`FILTER_ID`
-:   Specify the ID of the import route filter that you want to update.

 `--action ACTION`
 :   Specify the action of the import route filter.
 One of `permit`, `deny`.